percona/pbm-docs/docs/features/selective-backup.md

 1. Backup a single database or a specific collection and restore all data from it.
 2. Restore a specific collection from a single database backup
 3. Restore certain databases and / or collections from a full backup
 4. Make a point-in time recovery for the specified databases / collections.
+Available for replica sets only.

 ## Sharded collections